bvlj/android_vendor_lineage_health/docs/privacy_security.md

 ## SEPolicies

-Additional SEPolicies are available for OEMs who whish to implement.
-HealthStore in their builds.
+Additional SEPolicies are available for OEMs who whish to implement CareCache in their builds.
 The source code repository provides example implementation of SEPolicies to increase the security of stored user data by restricting access to the Mod app data.
 It is recommend to make use of the additional rules to make users' data safer when building